reritom/Flask-Microservice-Tutorial/README.md

 ### UML:

 We can describe our system with the following diagram.
-It allow use to clearly visualise each component and the respective links between our components.
+It allows us to clearly visualise each component and the respective links between our components.
+The UML doesn't state anything about the content of the interfaces.

 ![Simple Application UML](images/S1_SimpleUML.png)